Flag of Austria: Habsburg monarchy

 Since the days of Rudolph of Habsburg and the 1283 Treaty of Rheinfelden, the combination of red-white-red was widely considered to be the Austrian (later also Inner Austrian) colours used by the ruling Habsburg dynasty.
 However, the black-yellow flag was used as the national flag (in a modern sense) of the Austrian Habsburg monarchy, the later Austrian Empire and the Austrian part of Austria-Hungary, and sometimes even for the entire empire until 1918.
 These were the family colours of the Imperial House of Habsburg, and were themselves in part derived from the banner of the Holy Roman Empire.

 Beginning in the reign of Emperor Joseph II, the Austrian, later Austro-Hungarian Navy used a naval ensign (Marineflagge) based on the red-white-red colours, and augmented with a shield of similar colours.
 Both of these flags became obsolete with Austria-Hungary's dissolution in 1918, and the newly formed rump state of German Austria adopted the red-white-red triband as its national flag.

 Commemorative coin

-One example of an Austrian flag coin is the 20 euro Post War Period coin, issued by the Republic of Austria on 17 September 2003.
+One example of an Austrian flag coin is the 20 euro postwar period coin, issued by the Republic of Austria on 17 September 2003.
 The obverse of this coin shows the Austrian coat of arms flanked by the Austrian flag and the European Union flag.

+Design

 Colours

-The Austrian law does not specify the colour shades of the flag, but on 14 May 2018, the Ministry of Defence issued a regulation specified the red on the flag is Pantone 186 C, superseding a previous 31 January 2000 directive that specified it was Pantone 032 C.
+The Austrian law does not specify the colour shades of the flag, but on 14 May 2018, the Ministry of Defence issued a regulation specified the red on the flag is Pantone 186 C.